GiovanniSalmeri/yellow-filelist/README.md

 For example the filename `5-Quo vadis=q.pdf` will be displayed as **Quo vadis?**.

 If a text file is found in the same folder, with the same name of the file to be listed and the extension `.text`, its content (just one line) will be displayed as the link text.
-In this way forbidden characters can be used without resorting to the above encoding.
+In this way, the link text will not be drawn from the filename and forbidden characters can be used without resorting to the above encoding.

 ## Examples